hbourget/YAREX/README.md

 ![Bash Script](https://img.shields.io/badge/5.1+-Powershell-blue)

-<b>YAREX</b> was initially created to optimize file-system-wide YARA scans, that are taking ages, on even on higher end machines.
+<b>YAREX</b> was initially to optimize file-system-wide YARA scans, that are taking ages, even on higher end machines.
 It is a user-friendly script designed to simplify those scans, with interactive prompts.

 ## Features